Do you have a fussy eater? Here’s what has worked for me

 If you’re currently on chocolate milkshakes, you may need to start with a chunk of banana and work from there.
 Over time, you may be able to erase the chocolate altogether.

 Think about foods your child will eat and whether you can sneak something new into the mix.
 Lasagna, pizza, sausage rolls, meatballs, and rissoles are all good meals to hide vegetables.

 There’s a difference between a fussy eater and a problem eater.
 See a professional if you’re concerned your child isn’t getting the nutrition they need.
 A GP can run a blood test and check for imbalances in your child’s biochemistry.
 It’s common for children with developmental disabilities, like autism and adhd, to be fussy eaters and to have imbalances in their biochemistry.
 My son takes a range of supplements, as advised by his doctor.
 These have helped build his immune system, manage fatigue, keep his gut strong, and have also improved his eating habits.
 As his zinc levels have increased, for example, he finds the taste of meat more tolerable.
 However, it’s important to get professional advice from a medical professional rather than guessing what supplements your child might need.

-Kate is a freelance writer and runs a health communications agency.
+Kate is a health writer and communications professional.
 She is the founder and editor of The Healthy Life.
-She lives in the Blue Mountains with her husband and two small kids.
+She lives in the Blue Mountains with her husband and two kids.